tensorflow/tensorboard/tensorboard/plugins/profile/README.md

 ### How To Use This Tool

-When a TensorFlow job that is implemented with the TPU-Estimator is executed, a subdirectory named ```profile_logger.summary``` will be created inside the model directory.
-Within that subdirectory, there will be a TF event file of the form ```events.out.tfevents.XXXXXXXXX```.
-An example of such event files is provided as ```tensorboard/plugins/profile/end_to_end.tfevents```.
+When a TensorFlow job that is implemented with the TPU-Estimator is executed, a subdirectory named ```profile``` will be created inside the model directory.
+ Within that subdirectory, there will be a TF event file with name of the form events.out.tfevents.XXXXXXXXX.profile_logger.

-With this event file, use the script ```tensorboard/plugins/profile/tfevents_to_endtoend.py``` to generate a JSON file in the log directory where TensorBoard will inspect:
+With this event file, use the script tensorboard/plugins/profile/tfevents_to_endtoend.py to generate a JSON file in the log directory where TensorBoard will inspect:

 ```
     bazel build -c opt tensorboard/plugins/profile:tfevents_to_endtoend
+    ./bazel-bin/tensorboard/plugins/profile/tfevents_to_endtoend
+     --tfevents_file=./events.out.tfevents.12345.profiler_logger
-    ./bazel-bin/tensorboard/plugins/profile/tfevents_to_endtoend --tfevents_file=./end_to_end.tfevents --target_dir=/tmp/profile_demo/plugins/profile/bar
+     --target_dir=/tmp/profile_demo/plugins/profile/bar
     ./bazel-bin/tensorboard/tensorboard --logdir=/tmp/profile_demo
 ```